lynEcho/NBR-fairness/README.md

 * A PDF file with the additional plots.

 ## Structure
 * preprocess: contains the script of dataset preprocessing.
-* dataset: contains the .csv format dataset after preprocessing.
+* csvdata: contains the .csv format dataset after preprocessing.
 * jsondata: contains the .json format dataset after preprocessing, history baskets sequence and future basket are stored seperately.
 * mergedata: contains the .json format dataset after preprocessing, history baskets sequence and future basket are stored together.
 * methods: contains the source code of different NBR methods and the original url repository link of these methods.
-* keyset_fold.py: splits the datasets across users for train/validate/test.
 * evaluation: scripts for evaluation.
     * metrics.py: the general metrics.
-    * performance_gain.py: evaluate the contribution of repetition and exploration.
     * model_performance.py: evaluate the baskets' rep/expl ratio, and the recall, phr performance w.r.t. repetition and exploration.
 * appendix: contains a PDF file with the additional plots.